Eloji

 Eloji or Eloba is a Gram-devta (god of village) folk deity.
 Statues of Eloji can be found in villages of Rajasthan.
 He is said to be the lover of Hiranyakashipu's sister Holika.

-Holi
+Holi folklore

 Holi is a festival of abandonment and acknowledgement of animal instincts.
-In Indian society, sex is normally taboo; public expression of love or sexual desire is condemned.
+In Indian society, honestly discussing sex is still taboo; public expression of love or sexual desire is condemned.
 The love story of Eloji and Holika is famous in traditional folklore.